EOPF-DGGS/healpix-geo/docs/healpix/index.md

 The latter two properties allow defining the two main indexing schemes:

 - `ring`, which assigns identifiers along the iso-latitude rings.
-Thus, cells on the same latitude ring have identifiers that are "close" numerically.
+Thus, cells on the same latitude ring have identifiers that are "close" numerically (and thus in memory for sorted data).
-- `nested`, which assigns identifiers such that sibling cells are "close" numerically.
+- `nested`, which assigns identifiers such that sibling cells are close to each other.

-To know what cell a identifier refers to, we thus need two additional parameters: the refinement level (the depth in the hierarchy) and the indexing scheme.
+To know what cell a identifier refers to, we need two additional parameters: the refinement level (the depth in the hierarchy) and the indexing scheme.

 Based on `nested`, there are two more schemes that also encode the refinement level in the cell id: